sinanyil81/Comp-Arch/RISCV Assembly/README.md

 3. The registers acting as pointers to the `source` and `dest` arrays.
 4. The assembly code for the loop found in the C code.
 5. How the pointers are manipulated in the assembly code.

+## Exercise 3: Factorial

+In this exercise, you will be implementing the `factorial` function in RISC-V. This function takes in a single integer parameter `n` and returns `n!`.
+A stub of this function can be found in the file `factorial.s`.

+The argument that is passed into the function is located at the label `n`.
+You can modify `n` to test different factorials.
+To implement, you will need to add instructions under the `factorial` label.
+Note that you may find it helpful to add additional labels to simplify control flow.
+We recommend that you implement the iterative solution, but you are welcome to implement the recursive solution.
+You can assume that the `factorial` function will only be called on positive values with results that won't overflow a 32-bit two's complement integer.

+### Action

+Complete the code at the comment line `# YOUR CODE HERE` and make sure that your function properly returns, for example, `3! = 6`, `7! = 5040`, and `8! = 40320`.